-The metro region is home to five professional sports teams and more than 20 of the country’s richest Americans.
+The metro area is home to five professional sports teams and more than 20 of the country’s richest Americans.
 More recently, it’s making a name for itself for its growing cultural district.

 Dallas can’t rival Austin for weirdness, but it’s getting a cool vibe downtown, where long-vacant office towers are being reimagined into apartments and condos.
-Still, not everything is perfect in paradise.
+One of the country’s best farmer’s markets is located in the heart of downtown Dallas, and outdoor adventures at nearby White Rock Lake.

 The weather isn’t as great as people think.